waldur/waldur-docs/docs/admin-guide/mastermind-configuration/configuration-guide.md

 Allows to control /admin writable fields.
 If this flag is disabled it is impossible to edit any field that corresponds to backend value via /admin.
 Such restriction allows to save information from corruption.

-### BRAND_COLOR

-Type: Optional[str]

-Hex color definition is used in HomePort landing page for login button.

 ### COUNTRIES

 Type: List[str]